nikki-w/pipeline-ws/README.md

 ## Pipelines Workshop

-Files created in the pipelines workshop are stored here
+Files created in the pipelines workshop are stored here.